Sag2001/LocalSetup01/README.md

 #Authur (Sagarsing Pardeshi)
-This is the first repo.
+This is the first repository.